Extensions of the Deep Galerkin Method: Hamilton-Jacobi-Bellman Equations

-\textbf{Remark.} A similar combination of PIA and neural networks was studied for a different class of PDE problems, namely semilinear Hamilton-Jacobi-Bellman-Isaacs (HJBI) boundary value problems, in \cite{reisinger2019neural_PIA}.
+\begin{Remark} A similar combination of PIA and neural networks was studied for a different class of PDE problems, namely semilinear Hamilton-Jacobi-Bellman-Isaacs (HJBI) boundary value problems, in \cite{reisinger2019neural_PIA}.
 Their algorithm, named \textit{inexact PIA}, considers a neural network approximation of the linear PDE (\ref{eq:linear_PDE}).
-The authors then analyze the convergence of this algorithm under this class of PDEs and prove its superlinear convergence.
+The authors then analyze the convergence of this algorithm under this class of PDEs and prove its superlinear convergence. \end{Remark}

-In the subsequent sections we will consider various optimal control problems and numerically solve the associated HJB equations using the DGM-PIA algorithm and the na\"ive application of the DGM algorithm to HJB equations discussed earlier in this section.
-In each application we will present a very brief description of the problem; for more details the reader is referred to the original papers or to the report by \cite{alaradi2018solving} for more complete descriptions and summaries.
+In the subsequent sections we will consider various optimal control problems and numerically solve the associated HJB equations using the DGM-PIA algorithm and the direct application of the DGM algorithm to simplified HJB equations discussed earlier in this section.
+In each application we will present a very brief description of the problem; the reader is referred to the original papers or to the report by \cite{alaradi2018solving} for more complete descriptions and summaries.